cdapio/tigon/tigon-examples/TwitterAnalytics/README.md

-SentimentAnalysis
+TwitterAnalytics
 =================
-Sentiment Analysis application.
+TwitterAnalytics Application.

 Overview
 ========
-An application that analyzes the sentiments of Twitter Tweets and categorizes them as either positive, negative or neutral.
+An application collects Tweets and logs the top 10 hashtags used in the last minute.

 Twitter Configuration
 =====================